TomHuynhSG/personal-workout-tracker/README.md

 4.  **Run the Application:**
     - Simply open the `index.html` file in your web browser.
 A live server extension for your code editor is recommended for the best experience.

+5.  **(Optional) Add App Icons for PWA:**
+    - For the "Add to Home Screen" feature to work correctly, create an `icons` folder in the root directory.
+    - Inside the `icons` folder, place your app icons named `icon-192x192.png` and `icon-512x512.png`.

 ## 📄 `setup.sql`